damien-pous/relation-algebra/README.md

 ## INSTALLATION

 Run 'make' to compile the library, and 'make install' to install it.
+Latest version compiles with Coq 8.8.2

 ## DOCUMENTATION